CouncilofLorien/counciloflorien.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "The Council of Lorien is the U.S. sanctioning body for the Middle-earth CCG."
 permalink: /
 ---

-# Focus on writing good documentation.
+# Council of Lorien -- Focus on writing good documentation.
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.